 American Electric Power Company, Inc. Overview

-American Electric Power Company, Inc. (AEP) stands as a prominent utility holding company in the United States, focused on the generation, transmission, and distribution of electricity.
-Founded in 1906 and headquartered in Columbus, Ohio, AEP operates various segments, including Vertically Integrated Utilities and Generation & Marketing.
-The company utilizes diverse energy sources, such as coal, natural gas, nuclear, and renewable resources like wind and solar.
-AEP serves both retail and wholesale customers, emphasizing reliability and sustainability in its operations.
-With a market capitalization of approximately $64.9B, AEP continues to play a vital role in the evolving energy landscape.
+American Electric Power Company, Inc. (AEP) is a key player in the U.S. electric utility sector, primarily engaged in the generation, transmission, and distribution of electricity.
+Founded in 1906 and headquartered in Columbus, Ohio, AEP operates through various segments, including Vertically Integrated Utilities and Transmission and Distribution Utilities.
+The company utilizes a diversified energy portfolio, including coal, natural gas, nuclear, and renewable sources like wind and solar.
+With a market capitalization of approximately $66.2B and a current stock price of $123.77, AEP is committed to providing reliable energy solutions to both retail and wholesale customers across the United States.

 Exelon Corporation Overview